Head-to-head comparison across 3benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 128K

-Pick Gemma 4 31B if you want the stronger benchmark profile.
-Qwen3.5 397B only becomes the better choice if knowledge is the priority or you would rather avoid the extra latency and token burn of a reasoning model.
+Treat this as a split decision.
+Gemma 4 31B makes more sense if you want the cheaper token bill or you need the larger 256K context window; Qwen3.5 397B is the better fit if coding is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 Qwen3.5 397B has the edge for knowledge tasks in this comparison, averaging 65.2 versus 61.3.
-Inside this category, GPQA is the benchmark that creates the most daylight between them.
+Inside this category, AA-Omniscience Index is the benchmark that creates the most daylight between them.

-Qwen3.5 397B has the edge for multimodal and grounded tasks in this comparison, averaging 79 versus 76.9.
-Inside this category, MMMU-Pro is the benchmark that creates the most daylight between them.
+Qwen3.5 397B has the edge for multimodal and grounded tasks in this comparison, averaging 79.6 versus 76.9.
+Inside this category, AA-MMMU-Pro is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.